rebinf/NugetServer/README.md

 `NUG_URL`: Base URL for the NugServer.

+`REQ_KEY`: Whether to require an API key for publishing or deleting packages.

 `API_KEY`: API key for the NugServer.

 `DEL_ALL`: Whether to delete previous versions of the uploaded package on publish.